pact-foundation/pact-go/README.md

 ## Installation

-General guide:
+### Temporary

-1. Download the latest FFI [libraries] and install into a default library search path:
+1. Run `go get github.com/pact-foundation/pact-go` to install the source packages, and the installer code

-See below for how to automate this:
+1. Install the vendored libraries from https://github.com/pact-foundation/pact-go/releases/tag/2.0.0-alpha.1 into your library search path

 ### Go get